Norwalk-Area Colleges with Health Administration Programs

 Students can study at this university to prepare for a career in the health care system.
 In addition to the master's program, students can find a shorter certificate program that offers studies in health administration.

 Master of Science in Health Care Administration

-This 42-credit master's degree program offers a variety of specialization options, including medical group management, health care marketing and human resource management in health care.
-Advanced study is offered through course topics like health care organization, long-term facility management and financial management.
+This 36-credit master's degree program offers a variety of specialization options, including health informatics, health care policy, population health and public health, and leadership and ethics.
+Advanced study is offered through course topics like health care organization, management information systems and financial management.
 Classes are offered in the evenings as well as on weekends.
-Students who pursue the long-term care concentration will complete a 900-hour internship experience that prepares them to pursue certification as a long-term care administrator in Connecticut.
+Students who pursue the long-term care concentration will complete a minimum 150-hour internship experience that prepares them to pursue certification as a long-term care administrator in Connecticut.